 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Understanding Glendale Criminal Penalties and Your Rights Under Missouri Law
+Glendale Criminal Charges and Consequences Under Missouri Law

 Even a seemingly minor conviction in Glendale, MO can have serious and lasting consequences.
 A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
 This can include your ability to vote, own firearms, or pursue specific careers.

-However, there is hope.
-Missouri law provides ways to restore your rights, including expungement, pardon, or record sealing.
-The Glendale, MO attorneys at Combs Waterkotte can help you explore your post-conviction options and start reclaiming your freedom.
+But there are opportunities for a fresh start.
+Missouri law allows individuals to restore their rights through expungement, pardons, or record sealing.
+The Glendale, MO criminal defense attorneys at Combs Waterkotte can help you explore every available legal avenue to rebuild your life and reclaim your future.

 St. Louis County Resources